-Linda is a certified Compost Facility Operator for the state of Maryland and has trained with the US Composting Council, the University of Maryland Extension Service, O2 Compost, and the internationally renowned Luebke family in Austria.
-Linda has a B.S. degree in Natural Resources and Environmental Sciences from the University of Illinois at Urbana-Champaign.
-She is an avid gardener with an interest in agroecology and social justice, and loves adventuring in the mountains of West Virginia where she lives with her husband and daughter.
-She has worked in various sustainable agriculture, energy efficiency, and renewable energy projects in the US and internationally.
-Linda’s family’s backyard gardening and composting efforts were rewarded by a surprise visit from former First Lady, Michelle Obama in early 2016.
+Linda is a certified Compost Facility Operator for the state of Maryland and has trained with 131 School of Composting, SoilWise, the Mid-Atlantic Better Composting School, the US Composting Council, the University of Maryland Extension Service, O2 Compost, ECO City Farms, and U.R.S Landmanagement.
+Linda holds a B.S. degree in Natural Resources and Environmental Sciences from the University of Illinois at Urbana-Champaign.
+She has worked in various sustainable agriculture, energy efficiency, and renewable energy projects in the U.S. and internationally.
+Linda is passionate about advancing local composting as a tool for supporting regenerative food systems and fighting climate chaos.
+Her family’s backyard gardening and composting efforts were rewarded by a surprise visit from former First Lady Michelle Obama in early 2016.
+Linda now lives in West Virginia with her husband and two daughters.

 Email her at [email protected]